Get the right international driving permit for Armenia!Apply for IDP

 - Continue onto Vazgen Sargsyan Street and enter the roundabout to Republic Square.

 Situated about 20 km from Yerevan is the city of Echmiadzin.
 As the first country in the world that adopted Christianity as a state religion, Echmiadzin is its religious center.
 This ancient capital is the Supreme Catholicos residence and the center of the Armenian Apostolic Church.
 You’ll find Echmiadzin Cathedral built on an ancient pagan temple, which is considered the oldest cathedral in the world.
-If you plan to drive here, always observe the speed limit imposed in residential areas.

 - From Yerevan, head southwest on Mesrop Mashtots Ave toward Marshal Baghramyan Ave.